Apple Park: Observatory

-The Apple Park Observatory, which opened in 2024, is an event space and gallery meant to "provide public showcases of [Apple's] latest technology."
-The subterranean building, which has been compared to James Turrell's skylit spaces, is made of terrazzo, natural stone, and timber, like the nearby Steve Jobs Theatre.
+The Apple Park Observatory, which opened in 2024, is a subterranean event and exhibition space located in a hillside south of the main building near the Steve Jobs Theater.
+Designed as an extension of the surrounding landscape, visitors enter via a curved path leading to a domed entrance hall topped by a circular oculus open to the sky.
+The main event space opens onto a large terrace through a portal-like opening that frames views of the Apple Park campus and the Santa Cruz Mountains beyond.

+The Observatory is used for Apple product demonstrations and other events.
+It is constructed of natural stone, terrazzo, timber, and glass, matching the materials of the nearby Steve Jobs Theater and other Apple Park buildings.
+During construction, approximately 90 trees were temporarily removed and replanted after the building was completed.

 Transportation

 Bus

 Employees traveling by bus will board and depart from the bus station, which leads to the main campus via two white staircases.
 The area is also served by the Santa Clara Valley Transportation Authority (VTA), which runs a local bus service from Cupertino to nearby cities.
 Transit consultant Jarrett Walker, who worked with the VTA on providing service to the campus, criticized the campus' design due to its poor access to public transit.

 Parking

 Parking is located both underground and in two large parking structures accommodating approximately 14,200 employees.
 Cupertino regulations required a minimum of 11,000 parking spaces, 700 of which have electric vehicle charging stations.

 There are 2,000 parking spaces in the subterranean parking garage.
 The parking is managed by sensors and apps, which manage the traffic and parking spaces.